Beware of scams

 The CIO is working with UNSW Protective Services and the Division of Education & Student Experience to warn students of the scam and to prevent further victims and fraud.
 A report is being prepared for the Tertiary Education Quality and Standards Agency (TEQSA).

-• An enterprise is pretending to be the UNSW Admissions and Scholarships Team.
+There are reports of organisations falsely claiming to be the UNSW Admissions and Scholarships Team or that they are working with the team.
 They send members of the public false admission or scholarship offers with a UNSW letterhead to trick people into paying a fake acceptance fee.

 What's being done?